lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   using the password-based key management technique, as specified in Section 6.2.4 of {{RFC5652}}.

-* recipient's certificate with an algorithm identifier and a public key that supports key encapsulation mechanism and where any given key usage extension allows keyEncipherment: The content-encryption key will be protected using the key management technique for KEM keys, as specified in {{I-D.ietf-lamps-cms-kemri}}.
+* recipient's certificate with an algorithm identifier and a public key that supports key encapsulation mechanism and where any given key usage extension allows keyEncipherment: The content-encryption key will be protected using the key management technique for KEM keys, as specified in {{RFC9629}}.

 Note: There are cases where the algorithm identifier, the type of the public key, and the key usage extension will not be sufficient to decide on the key management